simpledatatools/onetable/README.md

 ## Deployment

 - The app has been configured to be deployed on Heroku, as noted above
 - There is a setup for dev and production, using an environment variable `environment` on Heroku to designate 'production' settings should be used.
-There may be a better approach for switching between development and production settings (just an initial approach I tried)
+There may be a better approach for switching between development and production settings, but for now an initial setup we are using that works well enough :)
-- If deploying a cloned copy of this repository please use the `master` branch which is the most stable, released version
+- If deploying a cloned copy of this repository please use the `master` branch which is the most stable, released version; however, note there are some differences between the dev and prod `requirements.txt` files because Heroku does not support packages like `python-magic-bin`
 - The `dev` branch is 'bleeding edge' and always still being tested, though usually quite stable and able to be deployed as well